Factbox-Countries weigh need for COVID-19 booster shots

 ** Mexico plans to administer booster doses soon, beginning with people over 60 and teachers

-(Compiled by Dagmarah Mackos, Anna Pruchnicka; editing by Jason Neely, Milla Nissi)
+(Compiled by Dagmarah Mackos, Anna Pruchnicka; editing by Jason Neely, Milla Nissi and Susan Fenton)